h4ndzdatm0ld/spauto_devnet/README.md

 # How to use this to study?

-It would be expected for you to have access to a virtual lab environment which can run this topology.
-It is quite resource heavy, so keep that in mind.
+It would be expected for you to have access to a virtual lab environment that can run this topology.
     There are a total of 17 devices running in the lab scenario.
     8 of them are IOSXR devices, which can consume up to 3GB each.